clusterapps/PrivateSystem/README.md

 ## What is this?

-The Private Data System is very important in the ClusterApps realm of idea.
+The Private Data System is central to the ClusterApps realm of ideas.
 This is the playbook that uses all of the roles in to deploy a complete system.
 You will be able to pick and choose the software deployments and identity management.

 ## How to use this